Seven Held in Delhi After Holi Clash Turns Fatal

-Following a fatal Holi clash in Delhi's Uttam Nagar, police have apprehended seven individuals as tensions rise and protests erupt, prompting increased security measures.
+Following a deadly Holi clash in Delhi's Uttam Nagar, police have apprehended seven individuals as tensions rise amidst protests and calls for justice.

 Key Points

-- Seven people have been apprehended in connection with the death of a 26-year-old man after a clash between two families in Delhi's Uttam Nagar during Holi.
+- Seven individuals, including a minor, have been apprehended following a fatal clash between two families in Delhi's Uttam Nagar during Holi.

-- The clash stemmed from a long-standing dispute between the families, exacerbated by an incident involving coloured water during Holi celebrations.
+- The clash stemmed from a long-standing dispute between the families, exacerbated by a Holi-related incident involving coloured water.

-- Police have appealed for calm and warned against spreading rumours or attempting to incite further unrest in the community.
+- Police have deployed additional personnel and are warning against spreading rumours or attempting to incite communal unrest.

-- Hindu political outfits staged protests demanding strict action against those involved in the killing, causing traffic disruptions.
+- Authorities are taking action against those disrupting law and order, with the situation currently under control.

 Seven persons, including a minor, have been apprehended so far in connection with the death of a 26-year-old man in a clash between two neighbouring families with long-standing disputes, during Holi celebrations in southwest Delhi's Uttam Nagar, police said on Saturday.